-We serve Poughkeepsie, New Windsor, Middletown, and many nearby areas in New York.
+We serve Newburgh, Middletown, Poughkeepsie, and many nearby areas in New York.

 Signs of a settling foundation can be very subtle at first -- many homeowners can go months or even years before noticing a crack in their foundation.
 The long-term damage from foundation settlement, however, is ongoing and will lead to more severe foundation problems.

 Stair-step cracking is one of the surest signs of foundation settlement and is very common in brick and concrete block walls.